bitshares/bitshares.github.io-old/_posts/en/2015-06-08-measuring-performance.md

 ## The Benchmark

-We setup test blockchain where we created 200,000 accounts and then made 2 transfers and 1 asset issuance to each account.
+We setup a test blockchain where we created 200,000 accounts and then made 2 transfers and 1 asset issuance to each account.
 This is involved a total of 1 million operations.
 After creating the blockchain we timed how long it took to "reindex" or "replay" without signature verification.
 On a two year old 3.4 Ghz Intel i5 CPU this could be performed at over
 180,000 operations per second.
-On newer hardware singled threaded performance is 25% faster.
+On newer hardware single threaded performance is 25% faster.

-Based upon these numbers we conclude that claiming 100,000 transactions per second is well within the capability of the software.
+Based upon these numbers we have concluded that claiming 100,000 transactions per second is well within the capability of the software.

 ## Real-Time Performance